“I’m worse at what I do best and for this gift, I feel blessed”

 The bowl needs to be large enough to toss the salad without creating a mess.
 This, of course, requires a large salad bowl.
 Technically you are looking for a serving bowl, something in the 1.5-quart category.
 This will offer up plenty of ingredient room.

-You want a salad big enough to qualify as a meal, provide vegetable and protein, but not be unwieldy.
+You want a salad big enough to qualify as a meal, provide vegetables and protein, but not be unwieldy.
 I tend to go heavier on vegetables than meat or cheese, but you want to be able to get a bit of everything in every bite.
 Too many Big Salads go way too heavy on cheese or croutons.
 As for the dressing, I go with a simple balsamic and oil.
 A salad should be dressed not costumed.
 Too much dressing ruins an otherwise great salad.

 SMELLS LIKE BEAN SPIRIT